marcellelee/public-speaking/README.md

 I’m passionate about sharing cybersecurity knowledge and I have been doing this since 2012 by public speaking.
 I regularly present at conferences and other events both in-person and virtually, covering topics such as cyber threat intelligence, digital forensics, threat actor tactics, techniques, and procedures (TTPs), and cyber competitions.
 If you're looking for a speaker or contributor for your event, publication, or training program, feel free to email me at marcelle at marcellelee.com or message me on [LinkedIn](https://www.linkedin.com/in/marcellelee).
 Below is a selection of my past talks, podcast appearances, and workshops.

 ## Keynotes
-BsidesROC (Rochester, NY), [Beyond Ransomware: Examining the Shifting Cyber Landscape](https://drive.google.com/file/d/1rc6fDMZHWgIrh9YLJk4YaQhJM38t9M5U/view?usp=sharing), February 2024
+BsidesROC (Rochester, NY), [Beyond Ransomware: Examining the Shifting Cyber Landscape](https://drive.google.com/file/d/1rc6fDMZHWgIrh9YLJk4YaQhJM38t9M5U/view?usp=sharing) (video), February 2024

 Wild West Hacking Fest, [Growing Your Cyber Garden](https://drive.google.com/file/d/1xZJ3RyBEXLzd2dc1W3OUbk8yBW8CwhDK/view?usp=sharing), September 2021